Oxen-AI/oxen-release/oxen-rust/docs/brainstorm/Annotations.md

     - `oxen schema "schema-name" df` will read from that schema hash

 2) Add ability to quickly fetch indices from tabular file or paginate
-    - /namespace/reponame/rows/commit/file/
+    - /namespace/repo_name/rows/commit/file/

 -- RELEASE

-1) Let's do `oxen index -s "bounding_box" -c "file"` to keep track of individual annotations
+1) Let's do `oxen schema index "bounding_box" "file"` to keep track of individual annotations
     - Annotation object is just a link between a row in an .arrow table that is checked in, and the commit id, and a entry on disk
     - You should be able to add one from CLI too without reading from a file
         - OR just add a row to a file, add, commit, boom